tamunoWoks/drivers_assessment/rough.md

 35. A road test will be refused by a driver examiner if:
     **= The vehicle is not mechanically safe.**
 ---
+36. Is a driver allowed to exceed the speed limit when passing another vehicle?
+    **= No, it is never permitted.**
+---